Zfwebsite/IMS566/README.md

-# TaskManager by ZF group
+# TaskManager by ZF Group

 A simple and modern task management web application built primarily for student use.
 This project features a premium UI design with an attractive Purple-Pink gradient theme, interactive data visualizations, and client-side data persistence.

 ## Key Features

-TaskManager Premium is designed to help students manage their assignments and tasks efficiently.
+TaskManager Premium is designed to help students manage their assignments and tasks more efficiently and professionally.

 ### Dashboard and Analytics
 * **Data Visualization**: Utilizes **ApexCharts** to display statistics on pending tasks by priority (Donut Chart) and overall completion rate (Radial Bar).